OutSystems/docs-bestpractices/src/data/audit-trails.md

 *[(Source)](https://docs.aws.amazon.com/en_pv/whitepapers/latest/microservices-on-aws/auditing.html)*

-This implementation logs information about the end-user activities.
+This implementation logs information about the end user activities.
 These logs help you to monitor  applications for security and troubleshooting purposes, which is a process often referred to as auditing.
 The audit logs are stored in buckets for convenient access with data security features for users who are responsible for monitoring activities in the application.

 ## Making Audit Trails in OutSystems